yakovenkoroman1993/state-vocab/README.md

 //     ^?
 Date | null
 ```

-If you rename or restructure a node in `createRouter`, TypeScript immediately flags every broken reference across the codebase.
+If you rename or restructure a node in `setupStorage`, TypeScript immediately flags every broken reference across the codebase.

 **Custom serialization per node.** Dates, Maps, class instances — define `serialize`/`deserialize` once and the hook handles the rest transparently.